 What the end of life means for Python 2.7 is there will be longer be any bug fixes, no improvements and probably most importantly no security updates into that language.
 That includes most of the community packages.

 How long do organizations have to make the move to Python 3?

 Realistically, they should have already been thinking about this.
 It has been well advertised for quite a period of time.
-The initial thoughts were around 2010 everyone [would] start moving.
+The initial thoughts were that by around 2010 everyone [would] start moving.
 2014 was going to be the deadline, and then it was extended to 2020.

 Organizations should have already been thinking about it, and if they haven’t been or are new to it, that is fine.
 They can actually make use of all the content, applications and items available to help with the transition moving from Python 2 to Python 3.
 There are a series of steps you want to go through to evaluate how much it is going to take to move from Python 2 to Python 3 and each case is really different.